vszakats/hb/README.md

    - `HB_BUILD_NOGPLLIB=yes`

-     Disable components dependent on GPL 3rd party code, to allow Harbour for commercial (closed source) projects.
+     Disable components dependent on GPL 3rd party code, to allow Harbour for nonfree/proprietary projects.
      Default: `no`

    - `HB_BUILD_3RDEXT=no`